sezna/nps/other/ERRORS_AND_WARNINGS.md

 ## Unable to preload module

-This happens the module which you try to preload couldn't be resolved.
+This happens when you use the `--require` flag and the module you specify cannot be resolved.

 ### To fix:

-Check if you spelled the module correctly.
+1. Check that you spelled the module correctly
+2. Check that the module you wish to require is require-able